akshayub/Hangman-Bash/README.md

 It is a guessing game.

-Presently, only movies are available as the questions.
+Presently, only movies and American English words are available as the questions.